 - Media organizations are economizing and diversifying in order to maintain audiences and profits.
 Today’s business model leans towards stringers and freelance contributors over full-time staff.
 Mobile news platforms are the growth corridor, and every news outlet is looking to harness the newest technology to win and hold its audience.

 - We consume news differently than we did even five years ago.
 Between back-end algorithms to track user behaviors and the push toward data, technology is the essential competitive tool that newsrooms use to power speed, number crunching and fact analysis.
+A lathe can be used for various types of machining depending on the type of cutting tool used and how it is moved.

 Reporting is Sky Rocketing